Wandalen/wTools/module/core/macro_tools/task.md

 ### Notes & Insights
 *   The "comparison operators cannot be chained" error message is highly misleading; the actual issue is likely deeper in generic handling.
 *   The `default-features` warning for `convert_case` in `macro_tools/Cargo.toml` should also be addressed as part of this task.
+*   The `clippy::wildcard_imports` lint is too aggressive for some macro-generated code and should be allowed at the workspace level.